abunning4/BCB456_Homework/README.md

 * First thing I did was to create a new repo on my github for the specific assignment and used `git clone https://github.com/abunning4/UNIX_Exercise.git` to clone my repo to my desktop

+## Navigating my Repo
+* All the final 40 files are in the Final Files directory on github and within that directory the 40 files are divided by ?/? (question data) and -/- (dash data)
+	* both the teosinte and maize are in the those two files

+* All the files generated to get to the final files are in a directory named Intermediate Files

 ## Data Inspection

 1. `fang_et_al_genotypes.txt`